A Student’s Typical Journey

 An acronym for Careers Education, Information, Advice and Guidance

-Janet Bass, our independent Careers adviser is available with no appointment needed at Parents’ Evenings.
+Our independent Careers adviser is available with no appointment needed at Parents’ Evenings.
 One to one interviews are organised for Year 10 from the middle of Term 5 once Year 11 are on Study Leave, and continue into Year 11, these are advertised in assemblies and via tutors or the Head of Year.
 Sixth Form can request interviews or might be directed to by the Sixth Form team.

 Currently it is Jo Taylor, the Head of PSHEe, and Careers Leader.

 This is currently a post which is vacant.
 Please contact Jo Taylor, the Careers Lead or your young person’s Head of Year if their need for an interview is urgent.
 Sites which can offer one to one careers support online include: https://nationalcareers.service.gov.uk/ and https://getcareerconfident.co.uk/index.php

 In the main library, it includes College and University prospectuses as well as careers’ magazines and guides to apprenticeships.
 Any student can access it at break, lunchtime or after school.